dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ```

 > [!NOTE]
-> The `FlyoutBehavior` attached property can be set on `Shell`, `FlyoutItem`, `ShellContent`, and page objects, to override the default flyout behavior.
+> The `FlyoutBehavior` attached property can be set on <xref:Microsoft.Maui.Controls.Shell>, `FlyoutItem`, `ShellContent`, and page objects, to override the default flyout behavior.

 ## Flyout vertical scroll